AdobeDocs/audience-manager.it-IT/help/using/api/rest-api-main/aam-api-destinations/aam-api-retrieve-destinations.md

 ---
-description: Un metodo GET che restituisce la destinazione per l'ID di destinazione specificato.
+description: Metodo GET che restituisce la destinazione per l'ID di destinazione specificato.
-seo-description: Un metodo GET che restituisce la destinazione per l'ID di destinazione specificato.
+seo-description: A GET method that returns the destination for the specified destinationId.
-seo-title: Restituire una destinazione per ID destinazione
+seo-title: Return A Destination by Destination ID
 solution: Audience Manager
 title: Restituire una destinazione per ID destinazione
 uuid: abce7426-55a5-4045-93a7-0487652a7189